buehler/mse-project-thesis-2/sections/04_implementation.md

 The x509 standard (**RFC5280**) defines how certificates shall be used.
 Today, the connection over HTTPS is done via TLS and certificate encryption.
 The fields in a certificate are only partially defined.
 These "standard extensions" are well-known fields such as the "authority" or alternative names for the subject.
 In the specification, "private extensions" are another possibility to encode data into certificates [@RFC5280, seq.
 4.2].
 These extensions could be used to transmit the data needed for the distributed authentication mesh.

 Certificates have the big advantage: they can be integrity checked via already implemented hashing mechanisms and provide a "trust anchor"^[A trust anchor is a root for all trust in the system.] in the form of a root certificate authority (root CA).
-Furthermore, if certificates would be used to transmit the users identity within the authentication mesh, the certificates could also be used to harden the communication between two services.
+Furthermore, if certificates would be used to transmit the users' identity within the authentication mesh, the certificates could also be used to harden the communication between two services.
 The certificates can enable mutual TLS (mTLS) between communicating services.

 But, implementing custom private fields and manipulating that data is cumbersome in various programming languages.
 In C\# for example, the code to create a simple x509 certificate can span several hundred lines of code.
 Go^[<https://go.dev/>] on the other hand, has a much better support for manipulating x509 certificates.
 Since the result of this project should have a good developer experience, using x509 certificates is not be the best solution to solve the communication and integrity issue.